microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `outputDir` (string).
 Directory to write the scan output to.
 Its contents will be uploaded as a pipeline artifact unless `uploadOutputArtifact` is set to `false`.
 If unspecified, output will be written to a generated temporary directory.

+-   `snapshot` (boolean).
+Save snapshots of scanned pages as artifacts.
+These snapshots will show you exactly what the scanner sees when scanning the page.
+This requires `uploadOutputArtifact` to not be set to `false`.

 -   `chromePath` (string).
 Path to Chrome executable.
 By default, the task downloads a version of Chrome that is tested to work with this task.